Loving Life in Scotland – St. Kilda Islands

 The Islands

 St. Kilda is an archipelago about 64 kms. north-west of Scotland, in the North Atlantic Ocean.
 The islands are part of Scotland and are owned by the National Trust for Scotland.
-The islands were inhabited for about 2 millennia until the St. Kildans were evacuated on request.
-Their story is fascinating.

 Today, the islands are one of the most important breeding grounds for birds in the North Atlantic.
 We were told we might see puffins on the islands.
 We saw no puffins. 😟